Roundup: Scotland clobbers Douglas Byrd for 3rd straight win | Laurinburg Exchange

 LAURINBURG — Last Friday’s 67-30 nonconference win over the Douglas Byrd Eagles in Fayetteville was the Scotland Fighting Scots men’s basketball team’s first win.

-Tuesday’s ending result for Scotland in a rematch with Douglas Byrd in Laurinburg ended in the same fashion — a 65-25 win — helping the Scots move out to a three-game win streak.
+Tuesday’s ending result for Scotland in its rematch with Douglas Byrd in Laurinburg ended in the same fashion — a 65-25 win — helping the Scots move out to a three-game win streak.

 “They (the Eagles) play hard.
 I appreciate that about their coach (Fernando Rivera) and their kids,” Scotland head coach Michael Malpass said.
 “In our game tonight, we were able to execute some things.
 We added a little flex just to get guys moving.
 And I felt like that was something we can do against anybody.
 But we’ve only had four practices, so we’ve played four games in seven days with four practices.
 So, you can’t throw the kitchen sink at them.
 You’ve got to feed them baby food.
 That’s what we’re trying to do.”